Naearp777/givers-backend/README.md

 # Givers
-Givers is a Volunteer Management System developed as a part of college project for V Semester of Computer Engineering undergraduate program.
+Givers is a Volunteer Management System developed as a part of college project for VI Semester of Computer Engineering undergraduate program.
 This repo contains the backend source code for the **Volunteer Management** system.
-This was an academic project assigned by the [**Department of Electronics and Computer Engineering, Pulchowk Campus** ](http://doece.pcampus.edu.np/) under the subject _Software Engineering_.
+This was an academic project assigned by the [**Department of Electronics and Computer Engineering, Pulchowk Campus** ](http://doece.pcampus.edu.np/) under the subject _Database Management System (DBMS)_.

 ## Technologies Used